Blackwell Award

 Kristen K. Tiscione

 Kris is a Professor of Law, Legal Practice at Georgetown University Law Center where she has taught since 1994.
-She is a Past President of LWI, a past Secretary of ALWD, and a former Editorial Board Member of Legal Writing: The Journal of the Legal Writing Institute.
-Kris has chaired or co-chaired numerous conferences including the Applied Legal Storytelling Conference and the LWI Biennial Conference.
+She is a Past President of LWI, a past Secretary of ALWD, and a former Editorial Board Member of Legal Writing: The Journal of the Legal Writing Institute and Peer Reviewer for Legal Communication & Rhetoric: JALWD.
+Kris has chaired or co-chaired numerous conferences, including the Applied Legal Storytelling Conference, the LWI Biennial Conference, and the Capital Area Legal Writing Conference, and she has served on several LWI and ALWD Committees, including LWI’s Professional Status Committee.

 The Thomas F. Blackwell Award is presented annually to a person who has made an outstanding contribution to improve the field of legal writing by demonstrating (1) an ability to nurture and motivate students to excellence; (2) a willingness to help other legal writing educators improve their teaching skills or their legal writing programs; and (3) an ability to create and integrate new ideas for teaching and motivating legal writing educators and students.
 Kris unquestionably exemplifies these contributions as a teacher and a colleague.
 In one nominating letter, her nominators stated: